 What can you do when corespotlightd consumes a lot of resources CPU?

 This problem has various solutions, depending on the cause that generates it.
-It can be solved with a simple restart al Mac and it is possible to format the storage unit and reinstall the operating system macOS.
+It can be solved with a simple restart Mac and it is possible to format the storage unit and reinstall the operating system macOS.

 1. Restart Mac